Look Back to Reason Forward: Revisitable Memory for Long-Context LLM Agents: Introduction

 Extensive experiments on both in-distribution and out-of-distribution benchmarks demonstrate that \methodname{} consistently surpasses general-purpose LLMs and specialized memory agents.
-Beyond overall performance, we further conduct systematic analyses of memory callback strategies and multi-level reward designs, confirming the superiority of our RL-driven framework.
-Our results show that \methodname{} not only alleviates progressive information loss in long contexts but also demonstrates a robust ability for retrieval and reasoning, leading to strong generalization across model scales and domains.
+Beyond overall performance, we further conduct systematic analyses of memory callback strategies and multi-level reward designs, confirming the superiority of our RL-driven framework. \syr{ Furthermore, we provide a detailed analysis of computational overhead, which reveals that while \methodname{} explicitly stores intermediate memories, the retrieval latency is negligible ($<0.2\%$ time overhead).
+This confirms that our approach successfully trades a marginal increase in computational cost for significant gains (over 20\% error rate reduction) in reasoning accuracy, effectively addressing the limitations of progressive information loss without incurring prohibitive scalability issues. }